 Fall Winter Spring Summer Fall: Five Seasons With Piet Oudolf Documentary Trailer 2016, A film by Thomas Piper.
 One of the films that will premiere in the 8th edition of the New York Architecture & Design Film Festival which runs 28th September through 2nd October, 2016 at Cinépolis Chelsea.
 The nation’s largest film festival devoted to celebrating the unique creative spirit that drives architecture and design.
 For an A-Z list of selected films see here.
 With a curated selection of films, events and panel discussions, ADFF creates an opportunity to entertain, engage and educate all types of people who are excited about architecture and design.

-Piet Oudolf’s artful garden landscapes throughout the world, all of which are designed with a low-maintenance philosophy, are simply magical, in every season.
+Piet Oudolf’s artful garden landscapes throughout the world, are designed with a low-maintenance philosophy are magical in every season.

 Oudolf believes that his work has intellectual depth, which it does in that it is beautifully thought through all of these levels, but it is also about a feeling.
 And this is why his landscape designs touch so many people.
 He also believes it is important to use plants that have an “afterlife” and are good once they are over, which in turn makes the plantings better for ecology.